Just a list of common programs used in ricing, curated not out of popularity, but customisability.

 Linux programs in Windows 10

-With the release of WSL on Windows 10 and subsequent improvements made to it by Microsoft, it is easy for you to run many Linux programs on Windows 10 with perfect or almost perfect compatibility.
+With the release of WSL2 on Windows 10 version 2004, it is easy for you to run many Linux programs on Windows 10 with perfect or almost perfect compatibility.
 If you are running Windows 10 but are interested in using Linux programs (ncmpcpp + mpd, or weechat for example), it is worth looking into WSL.
 You can learn more about WSL here.

 A window manager (WM) is system software that controls the placement and appearance of windows within a windowing system in a GUI.
 It can be part of a desktop environment (DE) or be used stand-alone.